Job Search Masterclass Finding and Evaluating Opportunities

 Frequently Asked Questions

-Not if you change what you are trying to do.
-If you reach out asking for a job, you might feel weak.
+Not if you reframe the purpose.
+If you reach out asking for a job, it can feel transactional.

-But when you talk to someone for Intelligence Arbitrage, you are acting like a peer asking for market facts.
-Senior people know things change fast.
-By asking for their view on industry gaps or new trends, you don't look weak; you show you are an important professional who wants correct information before making your next move.
+But when you reach out for Intelligence Arbitrage, you are acting like a peer asking for market facts.
+Senior people know the market moves fast.
+Asking for their view on industry gaps or emerging trends doesn’t signal weakness.
+It shows you are a careful professional who gathers information before making your next move.

-What if I don’t have a specific 'favor' to ask for?
+What if I have no specific favor to ask when reconnecting?

-That is actually your biggest strength.
-The best way to use distant contacts is to skip asking for favors completely.
-Instead, make the talk a quick "exchange of knowledge."
-Your goal is to gather facts—what problems are their companies having, or what talent gaps are they seeing?
-This way of acting keeps your status high because you are acting like an advisor visiting a site, not a job seeker looking for an opening.
+That is your advantage.
+The best approach skips favors entirely.
+Make the conversation a quick exchange of knowledge.
+Ask what problems their company is facing, or what talent gaps they are seeing.
+This keeps your status intact because you arrive as an advisor, not a job seeker looking for an opening.

-Using your wider network isn't about being desperate; it's a smart move called Intelligence Arbitrage.
-When you stop seeing "catching up" as a hard thing to do socially and start seeing it as a way to check what you are worth in the market, your thinking changes.
-Your long experience is a protection, not a problem.
-It lets you go into talks as someone who solves issues, figuring out where your skills are most needed.
-You have worked hard to build your name—now use it like money.
+Using your wider network isn't about being desperate.
+It's a deliberate practice called Intelligence Arbitrage.
+When you stop seeing "catching up" as a social obligation and start treating it as a way to check what you are worth in the market, your thinking changes.
+Your experience is a protection, not a problem.
+It lets you enter conversations as someone who solves issues, identifying where your skills are most needed.
+You have worked hard to build your name.
+Use it like currency.

 Action Step: